PhilippCounter/BeatToLed/README.md

 ---

+Edit the BeatToLed.js

+- edit the first few lines to your personal preferenceses ( led,ip setup etc. )

+---

 Now setup the node app itself

 - go to the path where you put it ( in this folder should, among other things, be the BeatToLed.js and the package.json )